-As a physical therapist assistant program student, he/she should not presume he/she has the privilege of withdrawing from any required course, especially should that course be required for a specific semester.
+As a physical therapist assistant program student, you should not presume you have the privilege of withdrawing from any required course; especially should that course be required for a specific semester.
 To withdraw from ANY course without first discussing such action with the program director will result in the student being withdrawn from the program.
-If a student withdraws from a PTA course, the student must withdraw from the program and will need to reapply to the program.
+If a student withdraws from a PTA course the student must withdraw from the program and would have to reapply to the program.

-In order to avoid conflicts with Clinical Education, all students must complete general education requirements for the program in the first year of the program or in the summer between the first and second years of the program.
+To avoid conflicts with clinical education site placement and progression, all students should complete all general education requirements for the program in the first year in the program or the summer between the first and second year of the program.
+Any course work may be possible during clinical time but cannot interfere with clinical education progression.